Sierra Skye Nearly Pops Out Of Corset In Steamy Kitchen Photo

-Sierra Skye took to Instagram on Tuesday to show of her fabulous figure while wearing a corset that could hardly contain her assets.
+Sierra Skye took to Instagram on Tuesday to show off her fabulous figure while wearing a corset that could hardly contain her assets.

 The model was posing in a kitchen with white cabinetry for her latest update.
 Perched on one hip sitting on a marble countertop, she leaned on one arm for the steamy shot.
 She wore a neon green corset top with ruched seams and a lace-up front that was loosely undone and untied.
 The tiny top, which exposed a good deal of her chest, looked stretched across her breasts.
 Her smooth, bronze skin glowed against the green fabric.
 She paired the revealing top with black string bikini bottoms — a look that put most of her body on display.
 The thin strings around the beauty’s hips drew the eye to her slender waist and curvy hips.

 The Instagram sensation wore a full face of makeup that included sculpted brows, thick lashes, contoured cheeks and nude gloss on her lips.
-She wore her hair up in a high pony tail and let the hair fall over one shoulder as she gave the camera a sultry look.
+She wore her hair up in a high ponytail and let the hair fall over one shoulder as she gave the camera a sultry look.
 The model added a bit of bling to the look with large hoop earrings.

 As she is known to do, Sierra left a playful caption about not being shy followed by an angel emoji.
 She also added that her outfit was from fashion brand Pretty Little Thing.
 While she didn’t mention a price, a quick search on the company’s website showed the top sells for $40 and the bottoms retail for $10.